18F/health-tracking-course/collections/_rubric/id-high-3c-migration.md

 ### Roadmap

-We've introduced the notion of bits and bytes in the previous lesson.
-In this lesson, we're going to talk about how those pieces of data get organized into systems that can be searched and organized: databases.
+In this lesson, we're going to talk about how pieces of data get organized into systems that can be searched and organized: databases.
+We'll start here to understand just WHAT we're testing when we talk about security, performance, and migration testing -- since it's usually DATABASES.

-{% include breadcrumbs seq="Bits and Bytes,Databases,Migration,Testing" highlight="Migration" %}
+{% include breadcrumbs seq="Databases,Migration,Testing" highlight="Migration" %}

 # Migration

 Let's check in.

-1. You've thought about bits, bytes, and the *size* of data.
+1. You've learned about databases.
 2. You've read and thought about the way data is organized in databases.
 In short, databases look like a bunch of spreadsheets.

 Now, my question is this: what happens when you want to **change the database**?

-{% include breadcrumbs seq="Bits and Bytes,Databases,Migration,Testing" highlight="Migration" %}
+{% include breadcrumbs seq="Databases,Migration,Testing" highlight="Migration" %}

 A change in the database is a kind of *migration*.
 That is, if we change a database table (by adding or removing a column), that means that we need to update all of the records in the *current* database, and all future data written to the database must take this into account.